Tips on lighting

 Want to do more?

-Carry out your project with help from one of our programs.
+Carry out your project with help from our program.

 Here are some ways to help you reduce your electricity consumption using energy-efficient technologies.

-These measures qualify for financial assistance under the Buildings Program.
+These measures qualify for financial assistance under the Efficient Solutions Program.
 Join the many customers already taking advantage of the program’s various benefits!

 Ask a professional for help determining which measures are best suited for your building and objectives.